OXID-eSales/oxideshop-user-documentation/releases/oxid-eshop-740.rst

 Vite for APEX
 ^^^^^^^^^^^^^

 The frontend build tool Grunt was already replaced with `Vite <https://vite.dev/>`_ for Visual CMS.
-Now OXID eShop's standard theme, **APEX**, also uses Vite.
+From now on OXID eShop's standard theme, **APEX**, also uses Vite.

 MySQL 8.4 Support
 ^^^^^^^^^^^^^^^^^